SamsungInternet/three-effects/README.md

             textureUniform.value = someGeneratedTexture;
         }

+        function generateTexturesOnAfterPass (ev) {

+            // afterPass can be dispatched multiple times.
+Check when to actually perform the work based on event.passId
+            // For convenience, afterPass is also emmited right before the compositing starts with passId === undefined. if(ev.passId !== "FX_PASS_N") return;

+            textureUniform.value = someGeneratedTexture;

+        }

-        // Attach generateTextures on afterRender event to run it every frame after the scene is rendered(but before the final compositing step) scene.addEventListener("afterRender", generateTextures);
+        // Attach generateTextures on afterRender event to run it every frame after the scene is rendered(but before the final compositing step) scene.addEventListener("afterRender", generateTexturesAfterRender);

+        // Alternatively listen on afterPass to tap anywhere in the final compositing pipeline.
+You'll need to check the event.passId property. scene.addEventListener("afterPass", generateTexturesAfterPass);

-        // Return a function to perform cleanup if/when needed return function () {
+        // Return a function to control the instance and perform cleanup if/when needed return function (args) {
+            if(!args) {
                 delete scene.userData["effect_texture"];
                 scene.removeEventListener("afterRender", generateTextures);
+            } else {
+                // use args to update the effect instance state }
         }
     }

-    // Attach effects core on the scene object and get controller function var fx = attachEffects(scene);
+    // Attach effects core on the scene object and get control function var fx = attachEffects(scene);

-    // Attach our effect on the scene object.
-Keep reference of the cleanup function if needed var cleanupFunction = effectModule(scene);
+    // Attach an effect instance on the scene object.
+Keep reference of the instance control function var controlFunction = effectModule(scene);

-    // Set final shader through controller function, a null argument disables post proc fx(`
+    // Set final shader through the core control function, a null argument will disable post proc fx(`
         uniform sampler2D effect_texture;